-- The name, age, and address or location where the child or adult can be found and/or any other person responsible for their care: - The nature and extent of the ANE, including any evidence of previous ANE; - The identity of the suspected perpetrator; - The name and address of the reporter, if they choose to be identified; and - Any other information that the person believes might be helpful in establishing the cause of the abuse, neglect, or exploitation.
+• The name, age, and address or location where the child or adult can be found and/or any other person responsible for their care;

+- The nature and extent of the ANE, including any evidence of previous ANE; - The identity of the suspected perpetrator; - The name and address of the reporter, if they choose to be identified; and c.
+Participant Training and Education.
+Describe how training and/or information is provided to participants (and/or families or legal representatives, as appropriate) concerning protections from abuse, neglect, and exploitation, including how participants (and/or families or legal representatives, as appropriate) can notify appropriate authorities or entities when the participant may have experienced abuse, neglect or exploitation.

+• Any other information that the person believes might be helpful in establishing the cause of the abuse, neglect, or exploitation.